nim-lang/Nim/doc/manual.md

 (This turned out to be the simplest way to implement it.)

-### Importcpp for procs
+### Importcpp for procedures

-Note that the `importcpp` variant for procs uses a somewhat cryptic pattern language for maximum flexibility:
+Note that the `importcpp` variant for procedures uses a somewhat cryptic pattern language for maximum flexibility:

 - A hash ``#`` symbol is replaced by the first or next argument.